JamesFerguson/jamesferguson.github.com/_posts/2011-01-24-escaping-bang-in-bash.markdown

 Losing some hair?

 Ok, first things first, ! has special meaning.
-It "starts a history substitution, except when followed by a space, tab, newline, equals or left bracket (when the extglob shell option is enabled, which it is by default in OS X at least)."[^1]
+It "starts a history substitution, except when followed by a space, tab, newline, equals or left bracket (when the extglob shell option is enabled, which it is by default in OS X)."[^1]

 So `!echo` will search for the last command in history that begins with `echo` and substitute the whole line.
 If there's no matching command it'll give you the wonderfully cryptic `-bash: !echo: event not found`.